Nyasa Times

 Nyasa Times is an online newspaper providing Malawian news, founded by Edgar Chibaka in 2006.

+History

-It began reporting in late 2006.
+Nyasa Times began reporting in late 2006.
 According to its own website, it received "over 8 million hits per month" in 2010.
+Nyasa Times' founding Managing director was Edgar Chibaka.

+In 2009 and adviser to Malawi's President Dr Hetherwick Ntaba said that he intended to see Nyasa Times journalists in court.
+In 2010 the Managing Director, Edgar Chibaka, was living in Leeds.
+He reported that the Malawian government were talking to the British High Commission in Lilongwe.
+They were said to be seeking the extradition of the newspaper's editors to face changes of sedition.
+He and editor Thom Chiumia said that they were applying for political asylum.
+Ntaba who led the Democratic Progress Party said that they were not seeking their extradition.

 The publication has on numerous occasion been at loggerheads with the Bingu wa Mutharika government.
+They had retracted a story that the President was in a coma before an election.
 Mutharika accused former president Bakili Muluzi of bankrolling the online media outfit to publish false stories to tarnish the image of the government.
-Muluzi denied the accusations.